ABOUT

 One cannot talk of glass as material without honouring the ingenuity of the craftsmen working in glass in Mesopotamia; the land between Tigris and Euphrates Rivers around 3500 BC.
 They discovered the art of mixing sand, soda, and lime to make material glass, heating it in open moulds and cast into objects.

-Curiosity of these materials and captivating power of glass led Jariet to take courses in Kiln-formed Glass at Westminster Adult Education Service, where she explored the intrinsic relationship of metal and glass.
+Curiosity of these materials and captivating power of glass led Jariet to take courses in Kiln-formed Glass at Westminster Adult Education Service in London, where she explored the intrinsic relationship of metal and glass.
 ‘The alchemy, parallel and hot fusion of both mediums’.
 Jariet researched, experiments and developed own metal alloys which she successfully mixes with glass, using mould and lost-wax techniques to create aesthetic pieces of artwork, depicting the beauty of nature and the natural world.
 These are unique to each piece.